 What Education and Training Is Needed to Become a Video Editor?

 To become a video editor, many professionals will earn a bachelor's degree, perhaps by attending film school.
 Some will complete apprenticeships and other hands-on training, and many video editors should expect to study in continuing education classes.
-Schools offering Digital Cinematography degrees can also be found in these popular choices.

 Education and Training Overview